ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     > **Cluster issuers can issue certificates in any namespace**\
     > The apps and services you will deploy in later chapters of this guide are going to run in other namespaces than `cert-manager`.
 This makes necessary the use of a cluster issuer to issue the certificates and their corresponding secrets, since **secrets in Kubernetes are not shared among namespaces**.

+### Kustomize manifest for the self-signed CAs project

+After declaring all the cluster issuers and certificates, assemble them under one Kustomize manifest:

-8. Next, create the `kustomization.yaml` file in the `certificates` folder:
+1. Create the `kustomization.yaml` file in the `certificates` folder:

     ~~~sh
     $ touch $HOME/k8sprjs/cert-manager/certificates/kustomization.yaml
     ~~~

-9. Copy in `kustomization.yaml` the following yaml.
+2. Enter the Kustomize manifest for your whole CA structure in `kustomization.yaml`:

     ~~~yaml
     # Certificates deployment